FSA urges consumers to act on PPI mis-selling

-LONDON The financial watchdog on Tuesday urged consumers whose banks have informed them they may have been mis-sold payment protection insurance (PPI) to pursue the matter, saying they had three years to lodge a complaint.
+LONDON The Financial Services Authority on Tuesday urged consumers whose banks have informed them they may have been mis-sold payment protection insurance to pursue the matter, saying they had three years to lodge a complaint.

-The move is designed to ensure that as many victims of PPI mis-selling as possible are compensated, the Financial Services Authority said.
+The move is designed to ensure that as many victims of PPI mis-selling as possible are compensated, the FSA said.

 "If you receive a letter, it's important to consider your PPI purchase carefully and if you feel you have been a victim of poor practice, please do respond to the firm," FSA managing director Martin Wheatley said in a statement.